okhiroyuki/cordova-plugin-magnetometer/README.md

 - iOS Support by [Rameez Raja](https://github.com/mrameezraja)
 - Android Support by [RedMobile](https://github.com/red-mobile)

-See [this page](https://github.com/red-mobile/cordova-magnetometer-app/blob/master/www/index.html) for a basic sample cordova app using this plugin.

 For an in-depth article try this article I wrote: [How to Build a Cross-Platform Metal Detector App](http://desalasworks.com/article/how-to-build-a-cross-platform-metal-detector-app-ios-android/)

 Installation